MicheledG/Applicazioni_Internet_2016_2017_Project_AuthenticationModule/README.md

 Authentication is based on a token (JWT), obtained by providing the right credentials to the the endpoint `/login`.

-The authentication token must be placed in the http request as `Authentication` header:
+The authentication token must be placed in the http request as `Authorization` header:

-`Authentication: Bearer XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX	`
+`Authorization: Bearer XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX	`

 If a wrong authentication token is provided, a `401 Unauthorized` code is returned.